Conditions

 What PCOS actually is (briefly)

-PCOS — polycystic ovary syndrome — is a hormonal condition that affects roughly 1 in 10 women of reproductive age.
+PCOS — polycystic ovary syndrome — affects roughly one in ten people with a reproductive cycle, making it one of the more common hormonal conditions.
 The name is misleading.
-"Polycystic" suggests the defining feature is cysts on the ovaries, but that's not quite right.
-The follicles visible on an ultrasound aren't true cysts, and not everyone with PCOS has them at all.
+The follicles visible on ultrasound in PCOS are immature follicles that haven't completed the ovulation process — they aren't true cysts, and not everyone with PCOS shows them on imaging at all.

-Clinicians use the Rotterdam criteria to diagnose PCOS: you need at least two of three features — irregular or absent ovulation, elevated androgens (in blood tests or as physical symptoms), and the follicular appearance on ultrasound.
-A diagnosis requires a clinical assessment.
-No app or quiz can give you one.
+Clinicians use the Rotterdam criteria to diagnose PCOS: at least two of three features are required — irregular or absent ovulation, elevated androgens (in blood tests or as visible physical symptoms), and follicular appearance on ultrasound.
+No screening tool, quiz, or app can produce a diagnosis.
+What they can do is help you organise what you've noticed into something clinically useful before you speak to a doctor.

 The first signs of PCOS most people notice